Active – A member of a fraternity or sorority who plays an active role in the organization; also known as a member.

 Inactive member – An initiated member of a fraternity or sorority that no longer participates in chapter activities.

-Initiation – The final ceremony before and associate member becomes an active member of a fraternity or sorority.
+Initiation – The final ceremony before a person becomes a full active member of a fraternity or sorority.

-Interfraternity Council (IFC) – The local chapter of the North-American Interfraternity Conference, which acts as a governing body of eighteen nationally-recognized fraternities at TWU.
-IFC oversees recruitment, conduct, and relations for its member chapters.
+Interfraternity Council (IFC) – The Interfraternity Council oversees recruitment, conduct, and relations for its member chapters.
+TWU has one IFC fraternity: Kappa Sigma.

 Member – A student who has been initiated into a fraternity or sorority.